coderefinery/manuals/content/lesson-credits.md

 # Lesson credits

-To acknowledge all contributors to our material we have implemented `CITATION.cff` files to all our lesson repositories in 2025.
-See [lesson metadata](lesson-metadata.md) for the full reference on what's in these files and when they get updated.
+To acknowledge all contributors to our material, every lesson repository has a `metadata.yml` file listing authors, from which `CITATION.cff`, `bioschemas.yml`, and the Zenodo record are all generated automatically.
+See [lesson metadata](lesson-metadata.md) for the full reference on how this works.

 We've decided not to distinguish different levels of contribution: everyone who contributed more than a typo fix is listed as an author, if they wish so.

-In 2026 we also added bioschemas.yml, which in addition to author, also introduces a contributor field.
-We keep everyone as author in both files rather than splitting across the two.
+Bioschemas' schema.org vocabulary also has a separate `contributor` concept, distinct from `author`.
+We keep everyone as an author rather than splitting across the two.

-In 2026 we also started with a more formal role of lesson maintainer.
-The current maintainer(s) are recorded in the `contact` field of `CITATION.cff`, and are also named in the README.
-See [lesson metadata](lesson-metadata.md#lesson-maintainer-metadata) for how this carries through to bioschemas.yml and Zenodo.
+We're considering a more formal role of [lesson maintainer](lesson-maintainer.md) — currently just an initial suggestion, not an adopted role. `metadata.yml` already has an (optional, not yet actively used) `maintainers` field for this.
+See [lesson metadata](lesson-metadata.md#lesson-maintainer-metadata) for exactly what recording a maintainer there would and wouldn't carry through to `CITATION.cff`, bioschemas, and Zenodo.

 ## Adding an author